cloudmesh/cloudmesh-pi-burn/README.md

 #### Install Cloudmesh

 Create a Python virtual environment `ENV3` in which to install cloudmesh.
-This will keep cloudmesh and its dependecies seperate from your default environment.
+This will keep cloudmesh and its dependencies separate from your default environment.

 Always make sure to `source` this environment when working with cloudmesh.